angelesgonzalez/S2.2-Ecommerce/README.md

-# 🛒 Sprint 2 - E-Commerce Cart Demo – Level 1
+# 🛒 Sprint 2 - E-Commerce – Level 1

 This is a front-end project created as part of ITACADEMY Front-End Bootcamp.
 The goal is to implement a basic shopping cart experience using vanilla JavaScript.
 The user can add and remove items, apply discounts, and validate a checkout form.
 No back-end or API integration is used; all data is hardcoded.